LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     {align="center"}

 The `workflows` are now displayed on the left side as shown in the graphic below.
 (Dismiss the `Actions Enabled` message using the `X` near the upper right side if it appears).

+!!! note "To Do"
+    Update figure with numbered actions

 ![workflows displayed](img/gh-workflows-enabled.png){width="700"}
 {align="center"}